capital-G/supercollider-wiki/git-cheat-sheet.md

 Now start coding your changes, and commit them into your feature branch with 'git add' and 'git commit' as explained in the previous section.

 While you are coding your new feature you might need to update the branch with latest changes from the remote (public) repository, to keep up with other developments.
-The safest way to do this is to update your master branch and then rebase commits introduced by your feature branch on top of the master.
+The safest way to do this is to update your develop branch and then rebase commits introduced by your feature branch on top of the develop.
 Be sure to have all local changes committed before doing this:

-	git checkout master
+	git checkout develop
 	git pull --rebase
-	git rebase master my_new_feature
+	git rebase develop my_new_feature

-When you are ready to push the work on the feature to the public repository, first do the above three steps to synchronize your local repository with the public one, then check what you are going to push with 'git log origin/master..' and do the following:
+When you are ready to push the work on the feature to the public repository, first do the above three steps to synchronize your local repository with the public one, then check what you are going to push with 'git log origin/develop..' and do the following:

-    git checkout master
+    git checkout develop
     git merge my_new_feature
     git push

-This will merge the additional commits of your feature branch into the master and push them public.
+This will merge the additional commits of your feature branch into the develop and push them public.
 For additional details about rebase, see (4).

 ##Common git commands##